La Pitchoune Itinerary

 Surrounded by mountains, the sea, olive groves, wineries, lavender fields and rows of cypress, we’ll stay seven nights at the once homes of Julia Child and Simone Beck.
 The last two nights, we’ll stay in a boutique hotel overlooking the Côte d'Azur or “French Riviera” in the charming city of Nice.

-Our culinary focus will be on “slow food” meaning the regional dishes of the area and France itself as well as Julia’s cookbooks of course!
-We’ll visit the markets and purveyors of We’ll cook from scratch preparing traditional dishes.
-We’ll shop as Julia did in the open markets and purchase organic and homegrown produce, cured meats and French cheeses.
-Julia will be our muse as we cook in her (once) kitchen.
+Our culinary focus will be on “slow food” meaning the made from scratch traditional and regional dishes of the area and France itself as well as Julia’s cookbooks of course!
+We’ll shop as Julia did in the open markets and meet growers and purveyors of quality products including organic and homegrown produce, cured meats and French cheeses.
+With friendships forged over food, we’ll spend our days visiting some very special people whom are committed to the culinary traditions of France as well as quality products.

 Arrive at the former homes of Julia Child and Simone Beck and settle in.
 You’ll have time to explore the grounds and enjoy a cup of tea and a good book like Mastering the Art of French Cooking.
 Meet your fellow chefs over a glass of rosé as we dine on the veranda at our first meal together.

 We’ll visit Frederique and Isabelle, who raise heritage black pigs in the local mountains.
 These pigs live as nature intended, foraging primarily on leaves, roots, nuts, fruits, and flowers.
 The meat is purchased by Michelin chefs who appreciate the care and quality of the animals.
-After visiting the pigs, we’ll feast at their home featuring Frederique’s home cured and smoked meats.
+After visiting the pigs, we’ll feast at their home featuring Frederique’s home-cured and smoked meats.
+Dat two includes a visit to Grasse, perfume capital of the world where we’ll visit Fragonard, the oldest perfume factory in Grasse.

-Off to the market to gather groceries for dinner as Julia would have done, basket in tow at the open air market in Cannes.
+Off to the open-air market in Nice to gather groceries for dinner as Julia would have done, basket in tow.
+We’ll shop and have lunch as well as see a bit of Nice.
 Friend Beatrice Levinson, Naturopathe - spécialisée GAPS, will guide us through the market.
 We’ll search out traditional regional specialties like tapenade, olive oil, goat cheese, spices and lavender honey.
 We’ll also visit the surrounding area.
 In the evening, Beatrice will join us for dinner and prepare one of her specialties.

 Into the kitchen with chef Alain Llorca at Michelin-starred restaurant Alain Llorca.
 After arriving for coffee and croissants we’ll head down to the kitchen for a cooking class with chef and his staff.
 Then, champagne and amuse bouche followed by a Michelin lunch overlooking the sea below.
 Très magnifique!

 A tour through the French Alps and medieval villages.
-Today includes a visit to Grasse, perfume capital of the world where we’ll visit Fragonard, the oldest perfume factory in Grasse.
 On to Gourdon from which the whole French Riviera can be seen and Saint Paul de Vence which is surrounded by ramparts dating from 12th Century.
-Picasso, Marc Chagall, and Renoir have stayed here, inspired by the light and superb environment.
+Picasso, Marc Chagall and Renoir have stayed here, inspired by the light and superb environment.
 There will be time for lunch and shopping.

 Program fee includes:

-House chosen wine and nonalcoholic beverages at all planned meals at the house and while on excursions
+House chosen wine and nonalcoholic beverages at all planned meals at home and while on excursions

-Planned excursions too lengthy to list here, please see itinerary
+Planned excursions too lengthy to list here, please see the itinerary

 Private transportation on all planned excursions